 Deductions save you money

 Chavez-Porter recalls talking to a young man who had come from Mexico not long before.
-Accompanied by his family, he showed her his tax form from the previous year.
-She asked why he didn't file with them, and he explained that they, too, were from Mexico and that he had been told he could file tax returns only for himself because just he had a Social Security number and a work visa.
-She told him that he could get tax identification numbers for them and add them as dependents.
+Accompanied by his family, he showed her his tax form from the previous year and asked why he didn't file with them, and he explained that they, too, were from Mexico and that he had been told he could file tax returns only for himself because just he had a Social Security number and a work visa.
+Chavez-Porter told him that he could get tax identification numbers for them and add them as dependents.
 No one at the company where the man worked as a skilled technician had told him about the deductions he was entitled to.
 That year, he got $4,000 back.

 Social Security and Medicare